changeworld/azure-docs.ja-jp/articles/security-center/security-center-network-recommendations.md

 <properties
-   pageTitle="Azure Security Center でのネットワークの保護 | Microsoft Azure" description="このドキュメントでは、Azure Security Center での推奨事項に従ってご使用の Azure ネットワークを保護し、セキュリティ ポリシーを使用してコンプライアンスを順守する方法について説明します。" services="security-center"
+   pageTitle="Protecting your network in Azure Security Center  | Microsoft Azure" description="This document addresses recommendations in Azure Security Center that help you protect your Azure network and stay in compliance with security policies." services="security-center" documentationCenter="na" authors="TerryLanfear"
-   documentationCenter="na"
-   authors="TerryLanfear"